Charlotte Nursing Home Negligence Attorney

 Aggressive & Compassionate Legal Representation

-Placing a loved one into the care of a nursing home can be a tough decision for you and your family.
+Placing a loved one in the care of a nursing home can be a tough decision for you and your family.
 After taking the time to find a suitable home, it can be devastating to discover that your loved one has been the victim of nursing home abuse or neglect.
 If you’re looking for a trustworthy and compassionate lawyer with experience in cases involving nursing home negligence, Benoit Law Firm, PLLC can help.
 Our Charlotte personal injury attorney Dexter Benoit has helped clients win nursing home neglect and abuse lawsuits for nearly two decades.

-To work with an understanding and experienced nursing home negligence attorney in Charlotte, call us today at (877) 909-4088.
+To work with an understanding and experienced nursing home negligence attorney in Charlotte, call us today at (877) 600-7212.

 Your Rights as a Nursing Home Resident

 When you trust a nursing home with the care of your loved one, there is a level of comfort and respect that you expect from that nursing home.
 It’s important to first know what rights you and your loved one have when trusting the services of a nursing home.
-At a minimum, Federal law specifies that nursing homes must provide for the following:
+At a minimum, federal law specifies that nursing homes must provide for the following:

 -